What Is Sensory Processing Disorder?

 Future Steps offers intensive packages which allows for sensory integration, gross and fine motor skills, handwriting and perception to all be developed.
 During treatment, parents and carers can receive programmes to be followed upon within the home environment to ensure intervention is highly effective.

 Why Training for Parents and Carers?

 Training is offered to ensure that parents and carers can support the child and their treatment effectively.
-Along with parent training Future Steps offers school and home programme training, to continue the support and development of the child, with telephone support alongside this.
+Along with parent training, Future Steps offers school and home programme training to continue the support and development of the child.